Moorooka

 Moorooka displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Moorooka's dwelling structure, as per the latest Census, consisted of 60.7% houses and 39.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 77.8% houses and 22.2% other dwellings.
-Home ownership in Moorooka was at 22.4%, with mortgaged dwellings at 35.9% and rented ones at 41.6%.
+Moorooka's dwelling structures, as per the latest Census, consisted of 60.7% houses and 39.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 77.8% houses and 22.2% other dwellings.
+Home ownership in Moorooka stood at 22.4%, with mortgaged dwellings at 35.9% and rented ones at 41.6%.
 The median monthly mortgage repayment was $2,000, lower than Brisbane metro's $2,100.
 Median weekly rent was $360, compared to Brisbane metro's $388.
-Nationally, Moorooka's mortgage repayments exceeded the Australian average of $1,863, while rents were below the national figure of $375.
+Nationally, Moorooka's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing